afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 - Some kinds of (so called) *digital potentiometers*
 - Some kinds of Hall-Effect sensors

-This project will will work with them, but still refer to them as "potentiometers".
+This project will work with them, but still refer to them as "potentiometers".

 ## Directional pads (DPADs) and 4-way joysticks